James-Njoroge/nlp-final/pre-processing.md

 This standardization ensures consistency and aids in anonymizing the data.
 We reckon this will help us be more objective and reduce bias towards certain teams.
     - Then we check and verify that the masked text for any unmasked team names to ensure that all instances have been successfully replaced.
-We display and review any rows where masking failed to correct issues in the mapping or masking function.
+We display and review any rows where masking failed to correct issues in the mapping or masking function manually.

 4.  **Feature Engineering**